 Mix together butter, flour and milk, then add a dash of soy sauce...
 What was that?
 Soy sauce in the baking mixture?
 It’s not that unusual when you think about it.
 After all, didn’t your grandmother always tell you that you should put a pinch of salt in your baking mixture, even if it’s sweet?
 It’s the same principle as putting a pinch of sugar in savoury dishes.
 We’re just going one step further in using soy sauce as a baking mixture seasoning.
-You could call it ‘baking 2.0’.
-It rounds off the flavour, it’s healthy and it’s incredibly full-bodied.
+You could call it "baking 2.0".
+It rounds off the flavour and makes the result incredibly full-bodied.

 Ingredients: 250 g flour, 125 g butter, 1 egg yolk, 2 tbsp. soy sauce

 Method: Sieve the flour into a bowl with the soy sauce.
 Make a well at the centre, cut the butter into cubes and put them in the well.
 Rub together until you have a breadcrumb-like consistency.
 Add the egg yolk, knead the mixture and form it into a ball.

 Wrap with cling film and chill in the refrigerator for at least 30 minutes.
 Remove from the fridge 15 minutes before you’re ready to roll it out.

 The baking time depends on your recipe.